AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/sync-network.md

 ---
 # Manually synchronize ad network data

-*[!DNL Baidu], [!DNL Google Ads], [!DNL Microsoft® Advertising] (formerly [!DNL Bing Ads]), [!DNL Yahoo!
-Japan Ads], and [!DNL Yandex] accounts only*
+*[!DNL Google Ads], [!DNL Microsoft® Advertising] (formerly [!DNL Bing Ads]), [!DNL Yahoo!
+Japan Ads], [!DNL Yandex], and existing [!DNL Baidu] accounts only*

-Synchronization is the process by which Search, Social, & Commerce gathers updated information for each advertiser's ad network accounts on [supported ad networks](/help/search-social-commerce/introduction/supported-inventory.md).
+Synchronization is the process by which Search, Social, & Commerce gathers updated information for each advertiser's connected ad network accounts on [supported ad networks](/help/search-social-commerce/introduction/supported-inventory.md).
 This data includes the advertiser's campaign structure and campaign entities, including most of their attributes that are managed or reported in Search, Social, & Commerce.
 It doesn't include click data, nor bids and bid modifiers entered outside Search, Social, & Commerce, which are gathered separately.

 Search, Social, & Commerce automatically synchronizes (syncs) with your ad network accounts once a day, and also whenever it detects a new campaign on one of your ad networks.
 In addition, it immediately sends all changes to campaign data made from within Search, Social, & Commerce to the ad network.